Tamir198/Abra-dot-net/README.md

 7) Add error handling (generic gobal one + in the controller methods)

-Here is an image of the requests working with swawgger:
+Here is an image of the requests working with swagger:

 [workingExample.pdf](https://github.com/Tamir198/Abra-dot-net/files/10919956/workingExample.pdf)